 Most of us hate repeating ourselves, especially when we have to answer the same questions over and over again.
 Luckily, there’s a proven method to capture answers to questions and reuse them: it’s to create a single source of truth for your team or company.

-Creating an internal wiki as a single source of truth lets you keep your team DRY and saves you a ton of time because you can document an answer once, then use it again later.
-It’s just like using functions, but for sharing knowledge.
+Creating an internal knowledge base as a single source of truth helps to save you a ton of time because you can document an answer once, then use it again later.

-An internal wiki doesn’t just store your company’s information for later reference in a single source of truth though.
-From slashing the number of questions your teammates ask you to smashing your company’s silos, documenting and storing all of your information and processes in one place provides many benefits for your business.
+From slashing the number of questions your teammates ask you to smashing your company’s information silos, documenting and storing all of your information and processes in one place provides many benefits for your business.

 Read on to learn why your team needs a single source of truth.

 A single source of truth — also known as SSOT — is a knowledge management principle that states that you should document and store all of your information and processes in one place.
 In turn, your team can leverage this info to perform more efficiently and effectively.
 Examples of single source of truth are internal wikis and knowledge bases.